jordan4ibanez/Vmacs/README.md

 Fun fact: This was bootstrapped with VSCode. :D

+First there was emacs, then there was evil mode, crazy mode after that.

+I present to you: Lazy mode.

 ### How to install:
 It is expected that you have SBCL installed and in your system path.